tianyiwangnova/2020_project__Customer_Segmentation_and_Campaign_Response_Prediction/README.md

 *Tianyi Wang*
 <br>*2020 Apr*

 This is a Capstone project for Udacity Data Science Nanodegree parterning with [Arvato Financial Services](https://finance.arvato.com/en-us/]).
 In this project, demographics data for customers of a mail-order sales company in Germany is provided along with the demographics information for the general population.
 We'll use unsupervised learning techniques to perform customer segmentation to identify the parts of the population that best describe the core customer base of the company.
 Then, we'll build a machine model to predict which individuals are the most likely to respond to the company's mail campaigns.

+## Packages used

+* pandas
+* sklearn
+* matplotlib
+* seaborn

 ## Data